chaurunda/Gaddon/README.md

 gaddon u /path/to/wow/addon
 ```

-install a new addon
+install a new addon (incoming)

 ```
-raddon --folder /path/to/wow/addon --install url/to/repo.git
+gaddon --folder /path/to/wow/addon --install url/to/repo.git
 ```

+This repo is a portage in Go of a program I have written in Rust : (https://github.com/chaurunda/Raddon)[https://github.com/chaurunda/Raddon]